hklucher/hklucher.github.io/_posts/2016-11-02-rails-delegations.md

 end
 {% endhighlight %}

-Now we can interact with out `OperationRequest` class like so:
+Now we can interact with our `OperationRequest` class with:
 `@operation_request.approved?` or `@operation_request.denied?`.

 Okay, this is a little bit better.
-We don't have to chain methods explicitly when checking the for an operation request's status.
+We don't have to chain methods explicitly when checking the for an operation requests status.
 However, we more or less wrote the same two methods in two different classes, which isn't super DRY.

 Let's have one more crack at it: